Lopec-MD 2 Tablet

 CONSULT YOUR DOCTOR

-Lopec-MD 2 Tablet is probably unsafe to use during breastfeeding.
+Lopec-MD 2 Tablet may be unsafe to use during breastfeeding.
 Limited human data suggests that the drug may pass into the breastmilk and harm the baby.
+It should be used only if the expected benefit outweighs the potential risk.
+Please consult your doctor.

 Lopec-MD 2 Tablet should be used for short periods and sleepiness of the baby should be watched.
 The withdrawal of Lopec-MD 2 Tablet should be gradual.